 Overloading axles reduces the service life of the axle bearings and causes damage to the axles.
+Damage or improper work on axles and chassis may cause sudden failure, endanger operational safety or cause accidents.

 - Do not overload the machine.

 - Do not bump into curbs.

 - Do not exceed the speed limit.

 - Exclusively use tyres approved by the manufacturer.